The need to face endemic risk

 4. Tech and automation will be a dual-edged sword

-Like every other industry, agribusiness is increasing its reliance on tech and automation, particularly in light of labour shortages stemming from the COVID-19 pandemic.
+Like every other industry, agribusiness is increasing its reliance on tech and automation, particularly in light of labor shortages stemming from the COVID-19 pandemic.

 And like every other industry, the increased reliance on technology means cybercriminals will make agribusiness a target.

-Take the June 2021 cyberattack on meat packing firm JBS Foods: It paid the equivalent of US$11 million in ransom following a cyberattack that disrupted its North American and Australian operations.
-JBS had to halt cattle slaughtering at all of its U.S. plants, as well as operations at their Alberta packing plant, for a day.6
+Take the June 2021 cyberattack on meat packing firm JBS Foods: It paid the equivalent of $11 million in ransom following a cyberattack that disrupted its North American and Australian operations.
+JBS had to halt cattle slaughtering at all of its U.S. plants for a day.6

-JBS produces more than one-quarter of all beef in Canada.
+JBS produces one-quarter of all beef in the United States.
 A longer shutdown would have led to disruptions in food supply chains and added to rising food prices.

 Generally, automation (particularly in food manufacturing) has been a godsend; it improves efficiency and quality control, with less reliance on human subjectivity.